dawidkotarba/interview_questions/maven.md

 - WHat are transitive dependencies?
 - How to pack a projet to zip file?
 - What is a Maven lifecycle?
+- How to list all dependencies in project?